atterpac/refresh/README.md

 ### Embedding into your dev project
 There can be some uses where you might want to start a watcher internally or for a tool for development Gotato provides a function `NewEngineFromOptions` which takes an `gotato.Config` and allows for the `engine.Start()` function

+Using gotato as a library also opens the ability to add a Callback [Callback](https://github.com/Atterpac/gotato#reload-callback-function) function that is called on every FS notification

 ```go
 type Config struct {